Sleep is for more than Dreaming

 |I've forgotten where I picked up this tip on pulse rate, but it is a jewel!
 When you first wake up, measure your pulse rate as an indicator of your body condition.
 The time you wake up is the one time that you can measure your heart rate consistently from day to day.
 Many of us don't realize that our pulse rate varies according to our body conditions.
 It increases, or is elevated, when we are sleep deprived or are under fatigue or stress.|

 When I ran marathons in the early 1980s, my wake-up pulse rate was 44.
 A friend at work said that was so slow that I had time to go out for a hamburger between beats.
 One morning I measured my pulse rate at 40.
 I thought that was a fluke, but it stayed at 40 during the remainder of my marathon training.
-Now, I'm older and my wake-up pulse rate is 50 and I can still get a hamburger between beats if I hurry :)
+Now, I'm older and my wake-up pulse rate is in the mid 50s, but I can still get a hamburger between beats if I hurry :)

 As I've monitored my wake-up pulse rate over the years, I've discovered that a night or two of significantly insufficient sleep will raise the rate by 10-20%, and it will probably take a week of proper sleep to bring it down!
 I've learned that when I run with an elevated pulse rate, I don't have my normal endurance during long runs.
 I get colds more often.
 I do dumb things like driving through stop signs.
 Yes, my wake-up pulse rate is a great indicator of my body-condition.